About the Database

 International IDEA’s Political Finance Database is the leading global resource of comparative political finance data for those interested in money in politics and has been since its launch in 2003.

-Throughout the 2020 update, 45 countries have been updated with 2019 datasets, i.e. featuring changes that took place before the end of December 2019.
-The countries updated are done so based on suggestions from experts and internal reviews.
-For countries whose political finance has not been altered, the 2018 data reflect the latest changes.
-There is always the risk that we have missed a country’s recent updates; if so, please let us know and we will look into it carefully.
+Throughout the 2021-22 update, 60 countries have been updated.
+These include countries that have been updated with 2021 datasets, i.e. featuring changes that took place before the end of December 2021, but also countries that needed to be reviewed to improve the accuracy of the data.
+The countries updated are done so based on internal reviews and suggestions from regional and national experts.
+For countries which were not updated in this round, the 2019 data reflect the latest changes.
+It is likely that we may have missed updates that took place in some countries; if you are aware of any such country, please let us know and we will look into it carefully.

 The Political Finance Database is a repository of political finance regulations.
 As with many areas of public policy, the passing of a law does not automatically bring compliance.
 Globally, scandals regarding money and politics illustrate that laws are breached, and loopholes exploited.
 In other situations, governments may ignore or abuse regulations to further their own interests.
 These facts do not negate the value of collecting the global political finance regulations, it simply means that we cannot assume that these provisions are adhered to or enforced in a manner we might anticipate.
 Without regulations, there is nothing to adhere to or enforce; these provisions present the natural starting point for any study of money in politics.